-If you’re looking for ways to improve your eye health, the first thing you can do is start with your home environment.
+If you’re looking for ways to improve your eye health, the first thing you can do is start at home.
 Since we eat, sleep and live in our homes, it’s important to ensure our house is providing an adequate amount of comfort for our eyes, rather than contributing to the problem.

 Here are six ways to make your home a safe haven for healthy eyes: